-What does the destruction of medical or records mean for your organization?
+What does the destruction of medical records or patient records mean for your organization?

-If it turns out that a patient record was deleted and is completely unrecoverable, your organization has violated patients rights to access their information.
-On the other hand if the data was lost and was not destroyed then the data is out there somewhere unsecured, which is not only a violation, but a potential breach of health information.
+If it turns out that a patient record was deleted and is completely unrecoverable, your organization has violated patients’ rights to access their information.
+On the other hand, if the data was lost and was not destroyed then the data is out there somewhere unsecured.
+This is not only a violation, but a potential breach of health information.

 Data breaches have much more serious consequences than a violation, and require reporting to different agencies such as HHS.
 It will serve your organization immensely to perform a careful investigation of the incident and your policies so that you can err on the side of a violation, if possible.

-If you need help dealing with lost, destroyed, or deleted data contact Gazelle Consulting, LLC at (503) 389-5666 or firstname.lastname@example.org.
+Do you need help dealing with lost patient records, destroyed, or deleted data?
+Give Gazelle Consulting a call at (503) 389-5666 or email us at firstname.lastname@example.org!